ANSSI-FR/rust-guide/src/en/central_traits.md

 <div class="reco" id="LANG-DROP-NO-CYCLE" type="Rule" title="Do not allow cycles of reference-counted `Drop`">

-A value whose type implements `Drop` must not be embedded directly or indirectly in a cycle of reference-counted references.
+A value whose type implements `Drop` MUST NOT be embedded directly or indirectly in a cycle of reference-counted references.

 </div>